frost-tb-voo/mastodon-http-local/README.md

 Create `./template/.env.development` from [.env.development.example](./template/.env.development.example) .

 #### gmail
-If you are a gmail user and use `gmail.com` as SMTP server, the values for the following keys are required.
+If you are a gmail user and use `gmail.com` as SMTP server, the values of the following keys are required.

 - SMTP_FROM_ADDRESS
   - for example `Mastodon <username@gmail.com>`